-Grenade blast at Jammu bus stand; around 19 Injured, 2 critical
+Grenade blast at Jammu bus stand; 1 dead, around 26 Injured

-Jammu, Mar 7: A grenade blast at Jammu bus stand today left around 19 people injured out of whom two persons are said to be critical.
+Jammu, Mar 7: A grenade blast at Jammu bus stand today left one person dead and around 26 people injured.
+Soon after the blast two persons were said to be critical.
 The blast took place around noon.
+The grenade reportedly went off under a bus, said some reports.

-The injured have been rushed to Government Medical College and Hospital, said reports.
+The injured were rushed to Government Medical College and Hospital, and some are being operated for shrapnel injuries, said reports.
 The area has been cordoned off by the local police.
 This is said to be third grenade blast in the area in the past 10 months.
+Among the injured were bus drivers, conductors and some passersby.

 The state has been on a high state of alert after the February 14 Pulwama attack and February 26 Balakot airstrike at JeM camp.